 We each value differently.
-Some of us don’t value a surplus of material goods, i.e. accumulated wealth, at all.
-While others’ valuations are almost entirely socially comparative–such that a thing has only as much value as it has for a certain select group–and the more of such a thing the better.
+Some of us place virtually no value in owning a surplus of material goods, i.e. accumulated wealth.
+Conversely, the valuations of some are largely socially comparative, such that the value of all things is contingent upon its value to a certain select group — therefore the more of such a thing the better.

-If an immoral act is one that, were everyone to engage in it, the world would be left a worse place–an act that would thus at least indirectly harm the innocent–how would the accumulation of wealth–above and beyond a satisfaction of the necessities of life–rank morally?
-Since we long ago ensured that future generations will no longer have to struggle against the ravages of nature itself, nor face any real threat of invasion, does not our continued, compulsive accumulation of material wealth for its own sake cause more harm to our environment than good to our society?
+But if an immoral act is one that, were everyone to engage in it, would at least marginally leave the world worse off — an act, in other words, that at least indirectly harms the innocent — how would the accumulation of wealth — above and beyond a satisfaction of the necessities of life — rank in terms of morality?
+Since we long ago ensured that future generations will no longer struggle against the ravages of nature itself, nor face any real threat of invasion, does not our continued, compulsive accumulation of material wealth for its own sake bring more harm to our environment than benefit to our society?

-Evolution has yielded at least two primary offspring survival strategies: The individuals within a species, or sub-species, may increase the likelihood of passing down their genes to future generations by either having as many offspring as nature can sustain; or by having only a few offspring very well provided for.
+Evolution has yielded at least two primary offspring survival strategies: The individuals within a species or sub-species may increase the likelihood of passing down their own genes to future generations by either having as many offspring as nature can sustain or by having only a few offspring very well provided for.

-The mere mention of a direct democracy surely stirs within the minds of many Americans a series of nightmarish scenes–tumultuous masses scaling and toppling capital monuments to titans of industry–invading then our very homes in search of the unearned and the over-prized–finally, triumphantly passing amongst themselves roughly equal shares in a newly confiscated wealth–a Michael Moore-as-Robespierre bloody revolution.
+The mere mention of a direct democracy surely stirs within the minds of many Americans a series of nightmarish scenes — tumultuous masses scaling and toppling capital monuments to titans of industry — invading then our very homes in search of the unearned and the over-prized — finally, triumphantly passing among themselves roughly equal shares in a newly confiscated wealth — a Michael Moore-as-Robespierre bloody revolution.

 Amendment XII – Any self-sovereign, adult citizen shall be welcome to purchase or to lease property, or to contract services or employment, private or public, subject to equivalent qualifications and on equal terms.
 But no contract entered into with a minor, or made by force or fraud, shall be enforceable by law.